NomicFoundation/hardhat/docs/tutorial/3-config/README.md

 module.exports = {};
 ```

+We're only invoking `buidler-waffle` here because it depends on `buidler-ethers` so adding both isn't necessary.

 <!---
 ## Setting up TypeScript (optional)
 Skip this section if you want to continue with plain JavaScript and go straight forward to: [4.
 Creating and compiling contracts.](../4-contracts/)